I Became A DoorDash Driver To Earn American Loyalty Points: No Regrets

 With the American AAdvantage Loyalty Points system, you can earn points that qualify toward status in a variety of ways, ranging from flying, to credit card spending.
 There’s also the American AAdvantage eShopping portal, where you can earn both redeemable miles and Loyalty Points for purchases and other qualifying activity with a variety of companies.

 So here’s a funny example of that.
-OMAAT reader Brandon shares with me how you can be rewarded through AAdvantage eShopping by becoming a DoorDash driver.
+OMAAT reader Brandon shared with me how you can be rewarded through AAdvantage eShopping by becoming a DoorDash driver.
 You ordinarily earn 2,900 AAdvantage miles and Loyalty Points, while currently you can earn 5,900 AAdvantage miles and Loyalty Points.

 Earn Loyalty Points for becoming a Door Dasher!